500 Women Scientists

 500 Women Scientists is a non-profit group dedicated to making science open, inclusive, and accessible.
 To achieve this mission, they work to increase scientific literacy through public engagement, advocate for science and equity, and provide self-identifying women with the tools and support they need to reach their full potential.
 The organization began with an open letter in November 2016 and was officially recognized as a 501(c)3 in May 2018.

 History

 500 Women Scientists launched with an open letter signed by 500 women scientists after the United States 2016 presidential election.
 The letter pledged to speak out not only against policies that go against scientific evidence, but also against inequality, sexism, xenophobia, and other forms of discrimination against marginalized communities.
 Within two months, the pledge received over fifteen thousand signatures from women and allies in 109 countries.

 In concert with the 2017 Women's March, women scientists and supporters who signed the pledge organized themselves into groups to march together.
 The local marches became the basis for forming local chapters, or "Pods", where local women scientists meet regularly.
 Pods function both as a support system and as a vehicle to focus on and organize around issues that resonate in their own communities, in line with 500 Women Scientists core mission and values.

+In 2023, due to issues with funding, the organization was forced to scale back operations, including ending a fellowship and letting go of paid staff.
+Some organizers within the project blamed an unstable grant funding environment that led to the reduction of the organization.